 - Partner Airlines Serve Much of the Globe.
 Although Alaska Airlines primarily serves the United States (and really only focuses on the western United States, at that), accumulated Mileage Plan miles are redeemable with about a dozen other airlines with global reach.
 Cathay Pacific serves much of East Asia, Qantas serves Australia, British Airways serves Europe, and so on.
 If you plan to travel beyond Alaska Airlines’ home territory, you can still find opportunities to get free flights.

 - Limited In-Flight Perks.
-The checked bag fee waiver and Board Room membership credits are nice, but the Alaska Airlines Visa Signature Card has few benefits once it’s actually time to board your flight.
+The checked bag fee waiver is nice, but the Alaska Airlines Visa Signature Card has few benefits once it’s actually time to board your flight.
 For instance, you don’t get priority boarding or in-flight discounts with this card.
-Gold Delta SkyMiles ($95 annual fee) offers both, while Discover it Miles (no annual fee) reimburses you up to $30 per year for in-flight WiFi purchases.
+Gold Delta SkyMiles ($95 annual fee) offers both.

 - Has an Annual Fee.
 This card comes with a $75 annual fee.
 That’s a drawback for frugal travelers and those who don’t fly enough to justify an annual outlay.
 For a fee-free option, look to Discover it Miles.

 Like many travel rewards cards, the Alaska Airlines Visa Signature® Credit Card‘s perceived value depends heavily on how you use it.
-If you dine out frequently at Mileage Plan Dining partners and use Alaska Airlines as your default airline, it’s going to be hard to beat this card.
-If you’re airline-agnostic, don’t live near an Alaska Airlines airport, or don’t dine out often, there are many better travel rewards cards for your money.
+If you dine out frequently at Mileage Plan Dining partners and use Alaska Airlines or Virgin America as your default airline, it’s going to be hard to beat this card.
+If you’re airline-agnostic, don’t live near an Alaska Airlines or Virgin America airport, or don’t dine out often, there are many better travel rewards cards for your money.

 Then again, this card’s benefits are pretty attractive.
 If you’re willing to make a few lifestyle tweaks to boost its miles earning power, you probably won’t be disappointed.